olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 </task>
 ```

-Only the text in black needs to be translated.
-Translating this type of **DITA XML** content file therefore consists of translating only the section title and the entirety of the source *conref*.
-When translating a set of information units placed loosely in a file, however, the translator is sorely lacking in context.
-The creator of the original content must therefore provide constant assistance.
-The most effective method is to have the translator work on site.
-An additional advantage is that the translator is able to question not only the **technical writer**, but also the product designers.
+Only the text in black requires translation.
+Translating this type of **DITA XML** content involves translating just the title and the full set of source *conref*.
+Translators, lacking context for these discrete information units, require support.
+Ideally, translators work onsite, accessing both the **technical writer** and product designers.

 :::note
-Don't think that this is a constraint specifically induced by the advanced modularization of content.
-Having attended a translation school based on the simple but effective principle of the *meaning triangle* (the translator must understand the source text in order to reformulate it in the target text, not transcribe a series of words from one language to another) and having practiced technical translation for several years, I know that any successful translation project relies on effective collaboration between designers, copywriters and translators.
+This is not a constraint solely from advanced content modularization.
+As a translation school graduate with experience in technical translation, effective projects rely on collaboration among designers, writers, and translators.
 :::

-It's also possible to factor structural elements, rather than content, such as table headings, in this way.
-In this way, you can present information of the same type in a homogeneous way at lower cost, i.e. without resorting to specialization.
+You can also apply this to structural elements, like table headings, to present information consistently at lower costs without specialization.

 ### Protect confidential information